NateNorton/cm1040_team_assignment/teamwork_report.md

 ### [https://www.thorpepark.com](https://www.thorpepark.com)

 Easy to navigate, all important information is available on the home page, passes and tickets are available to be bought online, links to an overnight stay, there is a mobile app to make it easier for customers who are using only mobile devices

+## Identification of appropriate content for the web site.

+As a result of discussion in Slack, we have agreed on the content for the website:
+1. *Park theme:*  Fun and exciting Water/Nature park
+2. *Types of attractions:* Aquarium, Cable cars, Water splash slide, Roller coaster, Log flume, Pendulum ride, Drop tower, Rock climbing, Hike around the park.
+3. *Any other services:* Information centre, medical help centre, hotel, spa, car park, souvenir shop, restaurants, food stands, coffee shop
+4. *Any other information:* How to get to the park, Park map, Car park info, Links to the park social media pages, phone numbers, opening times, online ticket shop

+## Identification of appropriate structure for the web site pages.

+As a result of discussion in Slack, we have agreed on the following structure:
+1. *Home page* All the important information needs to be on the home page, location, opening hours,  link to online ticket shop, show some cool attractions, contact, park pictures
+2. *Explore*: Info about all attractions, park map, a gallery with attraction photos
+3. *Ticket*: Online ticket shop with prices, and all the booking info for hotels/restaurants